Quick Summary

 “The organic snacks market in India is growing at 20% annually.
 Our primary customers are urban professionals aged 25–40 who prioritize healthy eating.”

-Here, you describe how your business is structured and who’s running it.
-This builds trust with investors by showcasing your team’s expertise.
+Here, you describe how your business is structured and who runs it.
+Showcasing your team’s expertise builds trust with investors.

 Example: